ibm-cloud-docs/containers/cs_versions.md

 </br>

 **Deprecated versions**: When clusters are running on a deprecated Kubernetes version, you have a minimum of 30 days to review and update to a supported Kubernetes version before the version becomes unsupported.
 During the deprecation period, your cluster is still functional, but might require updates to a supported release to fix security vulnerabilities.
-You cannot create new clusters that use the deprecated version.
+For example, you can add and reload worker nodes, but you cannot create new clusters that use the deprecated version.

 **Unsupported versions**: If your clusters run a Kubernetes version that is not supported, review the following potential update impacts and then immediately [update the cluster](/docs/containers?topic=containers-update#update) to continue receiving important security updates and support.
 Unsupported clusters cannot add or reload existing worker nodes.
 You can find out if your cluster is **unsupported** by reviewing the **State** field in the output of the `ibmcloud ks clusters` command or in the [{{site.data.keyword.containerlong_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/kubernetes/clusters).